felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/connect-hubrise.md

 1. Select **Just Eat Takeaway Bridge** from the list of apps.
 1. Click **Connect**.
 1. Click **Allow** to grant Just Eat Takeaway Bridge permission to access the location of your restaurant registered in HubRise.
 For accounts with multiple locations, expand the **Choose location** section to select the correct one first, and then click **Allow**.
-1. A new page asks you to provide your Just Eat Takeaway Restaurant ID.
+1. A new page asks you to provide your Just Eat Takeaway Restaurant ID provided by the Just Eat Takeaway support team.
 Enter the ID, then click **Save** to complete the connection process.

 ![Just Eat Takeaway Restaurant ID](../images/001-en-jet-restaurant-id.png)

 ## 4. Configure Your Preferences

-After connecting the bridge, you need to configure a few parameters on the Configuration page to send orders correctly to your EPOS.
+After connecting the bridge, you need to configure a few parameters on the **Configuration** page to send orders correctly to your EPOS.

-For more information about the Configuration page and how to navigate to it, see [User Interface](/apps/just-eat-takeaway/user-interface/#configuration-page).
+For more information about the configuration page and how to navigate to it, see [Configuration Page](/apps/just-eat-takeaway/user-interface/#configuration-page) in the User Interface section.
 For details on how to configure the parameters of Just Eat Takeaway Bridge, see [Configuration](/apps/just-eat-takeaway/configuration).